ansible/ansible/docs/docsite/rst/porting_guide_2.4.rst

 Major changes in popular modules are detailed here

-* The ``win_shell`` and ``win_command`` modules now properly preserve quoted arguments in the command-line.
+* The :ref:`win_shell <win_shell>` and :ref:`win_command <win_command>` modules now properly preserve quoted arguments in the command-line.
 Tasks that attempted to work around the issue by adding extra quotes/escaping may need to be reworked to remove the superfluous escaping.
-See https://github.com/ansible/ansible/issues/23019 for additional detail.
+See `Issue 23019 <https://github.com/ansible/ansible/issues/23019>`_ for additional detail.

 Modules removed
 ---------------